Timori/cli-table-helper/README.md

 # cli-table-helper
 This Helper generates good looking tables in a console.
 Rows are supplied to the table and then the helper generates an console output.
 ## Installation
 The helper can be installed by using npm.
 Just copy the following text and paste it into your terminal / console.

     npm i cli-table-helper

-## Methods and Parameters
-The following list shows all the Methods this helper uses to generate **

 ## Usage
 The "cli-table-helper" can be used very easely.
 The following is a suage guide.
 Some examples are at the bottom.